 What is your favourite thing to do at the UBC Farm?

-My time at the UBC Farm has been varied, from doing labs as part of classes to volunteering with the BC Seeds Trial research project and doing this internship.
-One of my favourite things to do at the UBC Farm is to observe the different ways people are experiencing the Farm and all of the different realms it exist in.
-For example, you can be walking around at the Farm and see a PhD student’s research happening right next to a crop that will be sold at the farmers’ market.
-While I do love seeing different ways people utilize the UBC Farm, my favourite thing to do has to be attending the workshops.
+My time at the UBC Farm has been varied- from taking part in course-based labs to volunteering with BC Seeds Trials, to contributing my time to this internship.
+One of my favourite things to do at the UBC Farm is to observe the different ways people are experiencing the farm and all of the different realms it exists in.
+You can be walking around at the Farm and see a PhD student’s research happening right next to a crop that will be sold at that weekend’s Farmers’ market, and I love observing that so much can go together and grow together at the same time.